keiryan/component-containers/README.md

-I put some of the components I've made in the past into a grid layout.
-__*(Possible re-engineering coming)*__
+I put some of the components I've made in the past into a grid layout. (ironically using flexbox) __*(Possible re-engineering coming)*__

 🧑‍💻 Live demo here: https://component-containers.vercel.app/